zdave-parity/jam-np/simple.md

 20) reserved for work-package builders.
 Builders may reasonably be required to prove their credentials through submission of a valid work-package in order to retain their connection.

-### Grid structure

-Validators are conceptually linked in a grid structure.
-Two validators are linked if:

-- They are validators in the same epoch and either have the same row (`index / W`) or the same column (`index % W`). `W` here is `floor(sqrt(V))`, where `V` is the number of validators.
-- They are validators in different epochs but have the same index.

 ### Epoch transitions

 At the beginning of a new epoch, validators should wait to apply connectivity changes until both: